MrBananaLord/dice-calculator/README.md

 ### Compiling
 If you want to add something or hack around, change files like you want and then run `ruby compile.rb` which will create one big javascript file (`compiled.js`).
 ### Running server
 You might want to run the server to be able to connect to development environment.
-Just run `npm install connect serve-static` and `node server.js`.
+Just run `yarn` and then `node server.js` (you need to have both yarn and node installed).
 ### Running guard
 You can have automatic compiling if you want.
 Just run `bundle exec guard`
 ## TODO's